BadEnd777/Personal-Website/README.md

 -   **Syntax Highlighting**: Elevate your blog with beautifully highlighted code blocks using [Prism](https://prismjs.com/).
 -   **SEO**: Elevate your website's discoverability with optimized SEO support, including Open Graph and Twitter cards.

-## Getting Started
+### Getting Started

-To get this project running locally, follow these simple steps:
+To get started, follow these steps:

 1. **Clone the Repository**: